tonymullen/ups-website/src/partials/s16plp/hw/hw8-haskell-description.html.md

 can be re-expressed using two comprehensions with single generators.
 Make use of the library function <span class="codefont">concat</span> and nest one comprehension within the other.

+### Hint

+First, run the above line of code and see what it outputs.
+Consider whether there is an intuitive way to think of the output list as being a concatenation of three smaller lists.
+You will structure the solution to this question as a list comprehension on the head of another list comprehension, and then concatenate the results of the outer comprehension.
+Now, go back up and read that all again, slowly.

 ## Exercise 3

 The scalar product of two lists of integers  <span class="codefont">xs</span> and  <span class="codefont">ys</span> of